-Applications for multi-institutional teams must ensure that the lead institution requests more funding from BES than any other team member.
-Requests to change the institution receiving the greatest funding after an application is submitted will result in the application being declined unless the request is the result of the lead PI's death, incapacitation, or relocation.
-The laboratory partner must request 15-25% of the total funding.
+Applications for multi-institutional teams must ensure that that the lead institution performs a greater portion of the scientific and technical work than any other team member.
+Requests to change the institution performing the greatest portion of the scientific and technical work after an application is submitted will result in the application being declined unless the request is the result of the lead PI's death, incapacitation, or relocation.